Reason Rally: Notable speaker quotes

-2016 rally (the second rally)
+2016 Reason Rally

-The second quadrennial Reason Rally was held on June 4, 2016 at the Lincoln Memorial in Washington, D.C.
+The second quadrennial Reason Rally was held June 4, 2016 at the Lincoln Memorial in Washington, D.C.
 Event organizers were targeting an attendance of 30,000 people but the organizers estimated only 15,000 to 20,000 showed up and another source estimated even less actually came to the rally.

-The Reason Rally for 2016 was billed as "a celebration of fact-driven public policy, the value of critical thinking, and the voting power of secular Americans".
+The 2016 Reason Rally was billed as "a celebration of fact-driven public policy, the value of critical thinking, and the voting power of secular Americans".
 The weekend of the Rally included advocacy events and conference sessions.